Chapter 1 : He Nearly Killed the Cat

-Harry brought the broomstick to a screeching halt and gave James a wide-eyed look that clearly said, Mummy’s going to kill one of us, and I hope to Merlin it’s not me.
+Harry brought the broomstick to a screeching halt and gave James a wide-eyed look that clearly said, Mummy’s going to kill one of us, and I hope to Quidditch it's not me.

 James scooped up Harry, snatched back his wand, and whispered desperately, “Come on, you’re on my side, right, buddy?
 That’s not a word we say, alright?”

 Lily was standing in the doorway looking lethal.

 “I hope, for your sake, that I did not hear what I thought I heard.”

 “Quidditch!” exclaimed James.
 “He said ‘Quidditch!’
 Come on, Harry, tell Mummy your new word.
 ‘Quidditch!’”

 “That’s not what I heard…” said Lily slowly.

 “Shit,” said Harry, apparently proud of his newly expanded vocabulary.